HamzaRafique01/Playground/README.md

 # Playground

-Currently i have worked on the Registration Test case User go to the Playgound website
+Users go to the Playground website
-Sign up the account
+Sign up for the account

-Worked on the user defined functions named as Registration that User go to the site and Register the account on the Playground website.
+Worked on the user-defined functions named Registration that User Goes to the site and Register the account on the Playground website.